 - Day 10.
 To Kerala; Periyar Wildlife Sanctuary and walk the Spice Gardens of Kumily

-- Drive back to Kerala and reach the small village of Thekkady, a centre for spice growing where you can visit the numerous shops selling cardamoms, turmeric and other spices.
+- Drive back to Kerala and reach the small village of Thekkady, a centre for spice growing where you can visit the numerous shops selling cardamom, turmeric and other spices.
 Continue to Periyar Wildlife Sanctuary, where it is possible to see large herds of Indian Elephant as well as Nilgiri Langur near Aranya Niwas and the Liontail Macaque in higher areas.
 In the afternoon a local guide will join you for a short walk through the Spice Gardens at Kumily near Thekkady.

 - Day 11.
 A jungle walk through Periyar, home to herds of Indian Elephants